amunwes/amunwes.github.io/_pages/portfolio.md

 plans to include:
 - interactive conways game of life
-- some digital signal and image processing projects recoded in python based on my work inf ELEC 421.
+- some digital signal and image processing projects recoded in python based on my work in ELEC 421.
 - the game 2048 ebedded in the page, (iv seen it done before).
 - a webscraper at some point would be cool.
 - Some ML projects